Shreeja-Vaishnani/Shreeja-Vaishnani/README.md

 ---

-## 💡 Quote I Believe In
+## 💡 Developer Quote

-> _“Stay hungry.
-Stay foolish.”_ — **Steve Jobs**
+> _"Code is the closest thing we have to magic."_
-> ✨ I believe in growing by solving, building, failing, and learning!
+> ✨ Let’s build something meaningful every day.

 ---

-⭐ *If you liked this, consider giving a ⭐ to my projects to show support!*
+⭐ *If you liked this, consider starring a few of my projects — it motivates me a lot!*